 This program teaches students about the various roles for psychologists in the legal system and helps them discover which roles they might like to pursue through careers in mental health, criminal justice or through graduate training.

-The Bachelor of Science degree differs from the Bachelor of Arts degree in that it requires two additional lab science courses.
+The Bachelor of Arts degree differs from the BS degree in that it does not require two additional lab science courses.

 All students are required to meet general university admission requirements: